UNFI LAWSUIT ALERT: Levi & Korsinsky Reminds United Natural Foods, Inc. Investors of a Class Action Lawsuit and Upcoming Deadline

-/EIN News/ -- NEW YORK, April 03, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in United Natural Foods, Inc. ("United Natural Foods" or the "Company") (NYSE: UNFI) of a class action securities lawsuit.
+NEW YORK, April 03, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in United Natural Foods, Inc. ("United Natural Foods" or the "Company") UNFI of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of UNFI investors who purchased or otherwise acquired certain United Natural Foods, Inc. securities between March 10, 2021 and March 7, 2023.